-Out of an abundance of caution, we are offering you a free one-year membership to Experian IdentityWorksSM Credit 3B.
-This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
-IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary one-year membership, please see the additional information provided in this letter.
-We also recommend you review statements you receive from your bank.
-If you see charges you did not authorize, please contact the bank immediately.
+Although, to date, we have no evidence that the email or attachment was opened, or that your information has been misused, we want to let you know this happened and assure you we take this issue very seriously.
+As a precaution, we secured the services of Experian to offer you a complimentary one-year membership of Experian's[®] IdentityWorksSM.
+This product helps detect possible misuse of your personal information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
+IdentityWorksSM is completely free and enrolling in this program will not hurt your credit score.
+For more information on IdentityWorksSM, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take, please see the pages that follow this letter.